smartdust-me/docs/docs/ios-appium.md

 # Creating pipeline script
 Create a file called `Jenkinsfile` in the home directory of your project.
-This is what I've come up with:
+This is an example of this file for this project:

     pipeline {
         agent none